 We use Office365 which allows our students to access their work across a range of devices both in and outside school.
 Every student is allocated file space on the network servers in which to store her schoolwork.
 The network also provides internet access with external email and the internet.
 All users are expected to act responsibly; every student signs an Acceptable User Policy and staff provide tutorials for students and parents on safe use of the internet.

-As from September 2017, we will be offering GCSE Computing with OCR.
+We offer GCSE Computing with OCR.
 This course enables students to learn about the fundamentals of computer systems, computing hardware, software, representation of data in computer systems, databases, computer communications, networking and programming.

 Our girls will also have a range of guest speakers on the course, with the aim of educating and encouraging in relation to a career in Technology and the options available to them.